 Field participation details

 The field is owned by Egyptian General Petroleum.

 Production from North Shadwan Development Lease

 The North Shadwan Development Lease conventional oil field recovered 77.81% of its total recoverable reserves, with peak production in 2014.
-The peak production was approximately 13.33 thousand bpd of crude oil and condensate.
 Based on economic assumptions, production will continue until the field reaches its economic limit in 2034.

 About Egyptian General Petroleum

 Egyptian General Petroleum Corp (EGPC) is a state-owned integrated oil and gas company.
 It carries out drilling, oil and gas exploration, production, refining, and distribution.
 The company also has interests in the transportation and storage of crude oil, and the production of lubricants and greases.
 EGPC also provides helicopter transportation services; engineering, procurement, and construction for oil and gas projects; repair and maintenance services for machinery and equipment, and supplies manpower.
 The company is also responsible for granting oil concession agreements in Egypt.
 Its project portfolio includes Meleiha Gas Plant project, Zaafrana Field Development project, the Rehabilitation project, and the New Hydrocracker project, among others.
 EGPC is headquartered in Cairo, Egypt.